alitto/angular-event-utils/README.md

 <a ev-as="'click' : 'enable', { foo: 'bar' } ">Enable</a>
 <a ev-as="'click' : 'disable', { foo: 'bar', data: $data, clickEvent: $event } ">Disable</a>
 ```
-*Note: ev-as does not stop the propagation of the original event (in this case, button's 'click' event)*
+*Note: ev-as does not stop the propagation of the original event*

 ###ev-echo=" 'event name 1', 'event name 2', ... "
 This directive allows to propagate scope events emitted on any of the child scopes to its siblings.